thomd/mad-pages/gpg.md

 Symmetric (AES-128)

-    gpg -c file.txt                     # encrypt with a symmetric cipher (--no-symkey-cache to disable passphrase caching) gpg -d file.txt.gpg                 # decrypt the file with the same passphrase (using gpg-agent)
+    gpg -c file.txt                     # encrypt with a symmetric cipher (use '--no-symkey-cache' to disable passphrase caching) gpg -d file.txt.gpg                 # decrypt the file with the same passphrase (using gpg-agent)

 Asymmetric (with Public Key)